-Submissions can be traditional philosophical papers, personal reflections, or more descriptive pieces.
+Submissions can be traditional philosophical papers or more descriptive pieces.

 This edition of Critique is particularly poignant due to the recent passing of Mary Midgley and will be dedicated in her memory.